 If you were in temporary accommodation

 You are also entitled to a rebate if your accommodation was provided through Kensington and Chelsea Council and your annual rent included a separate amount for water charges.

 Only one rebate will be given because only one water charge was made for each property.

-The calculation runs from April 2006 (or the start of a tenancy if that is later) up to August 2017 (or the end of a tenancy if that’s earlier).
-We will add interest to the rebates up to the date of the payment.
+The amount to be credited has been calculated using a formula based upon Local Government Association (LGA) guidance.
+The rebates will cover the period between April 2006 (or the start of a tenancy if that is later) to 3rd August 2017 (or the end of a tenancy if that’s earlier).

 We will automatically credit current tenants’ rent accounts with the amount of their rebate.
 We will do this even if you have moved home (for example through Mutual Exchange) during the rebate period but remain a Kensington and Chelsea Council tenant.

 The rebate will be posted to your rent account as a credit adjustment.
 If you have rent arrears, the credit will be used to repay those first.
 If your account is clear or in credit you may wish to claim the amount back by submitting a refund claim.
 For more information about how to contact us or how to claim a refund, please refer to the “Enquiries” section below.

 The value of the refund due to former tenants will be calculated in the same way as for current tenants which is described above.

 Due to data protection requirements we do not hold current addresses for most former tenants, so we are unable to contact you directly.
 However, if you were a Kensington and Chelsea Council tenant during the period April 2006 to 3rd August 2017 and paid water rates with your rent you may be eligible for a refund of the commission we received.
 If you think you are eligible for a refund you will need to claim your rebate by submitting a refund claim.
 You can do this by calling us on 0800 137 111or by emailing us on HM-Rentincome2@rbkc.gov.uk.